Understanding Adult Attention-Deficit Disorder (ADHD)

 - Making hasty decisions that may lead to negative outcomes

-Individuals with ADHD may primarily exhibit symptoms of inattention, while others may predominantly display hyperactivity and impulsivity.
+Some individuals with ADHD may primarily exhibit symptoms of inattention, while others may predominantly display hyperactivity and impulsivity.
 Additionally, some people may experience a combination of both types of symptoms.
 These symptoms can lead to challenges in personal relationships, work performance, and overall quality of life.
 Many adults with ADHD may not realise they have the disorder, often attributing their difficulties to other causes.

 What Does Treatment for ADHD Look Like?